loosolab/UROPA/docs/introduction.md

 uropa.sh –i <config.json> –o <output_dir_name>
 ```

 A template of the file config.json is loaded in the working directory when downloading UROPA, named "a_config_example.json".
-A quick overview about UROPA is displayed with  *uropa.sh -h* ,
+A quick overview about UROPA usage is displayed with  *uropa.sh -h*.
-while the instructions about the parameters to be used can be extracted by  *uropa.sh -u*